platformatic/platformatic/docs/reference/db/schema-support.md

   ...
 ```

-The entities name are then generated in the form `schemaName + entityName`, PascalCase (this is necessary to avoid name collisions in case there are tables with same name in different schemas).
+The entity names are then generated in the form `schemaName + entityName`, PascalCase (this is necessary to avoid name collisions in case there are tables with same name in different schemas).
 So for instance for the example above we generate the `Test1Movie` and `Test2User` entities.

 :::info